Updated: Oct 12

 Dr. Nikki LeToya White MSEd-TL, Ph.D.
-RHN is the founder, director and a full time board certified trauma-informed nutritionist, folk herbalist, and wellness consultant at Spiced Life Conversation Art Wellness Studio and Botanica.
+RHN is the founder, director, and full-time board-certified trauma-informed nutritionist, folk herbalist, and wellness consultant at Spiced Life Conversation Art Wellness Studio and Botanica.
 She created Spiced Life Conversation, LLC

-Art Wellness Studio and Botanica to provide the Metro Atlanta area with a counseling and coaching services where clients are carefully matched with the right program for healing abandonment and childhood emotional neglect trauma that cause codependency, emotional eating, financial stress, and imposter syndrome as it relates to fear of success and being abandon.
+Art Wellness Studio and Botanica to provide the Metro Atlanta area with counseling and coaching services where clients are carefully matched with the right program for healing abandonment and childhood emotional neglect trauma that cause codependency, emotional eating, financial stress, and imposter syndrome as it relates to fear of success and being abandon.
 We help you begin your emotional healing journey with ease.
-Recently, we have expanded to include online membership site so we now provide support to people living all over the world.
-All of our recovery coaches provide at least one evidence based treatment to assist in your recovery.
-Dr. White is a big proponent of self care and helping people live a fulfilling life!
+Recently, we have expanded to include an online membership site so we now provide support to people living all over the world.
+All of our recovery coaches provide at least one evidence-based treatment to assist in your recovery.
+Dr. White is a big proponent of self-care and helping people live a fulfilling life!
 She has been in full remission with both codependency and emotional binge eating disorder since 2016.
-In live a life in recovery from sugar addiction.
-Loving her low sugar balance lifestyle.
+In living a life in recovery from sugar addiction.
+Loving her low-sugar balance lifestyle.